codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 For the **Access Token** method you need

-* a friendly name for the git context (It can be anything you want.) and
+* A friendly name for the git context (it can be anything you want)
-* an access token.
+* An access token

 To create an access token, go to your GitHub *settings* and select the *Developer settings* option from the left